trmckay/halogen/README.md

 ### Usage

-The `build.py` script provides some predefined build tasks.
+The `build` script provides some predefined build tasks.
 Run it without arguments to get a list.

 ## Related